lorenzo-sani/teaching_kit/README.md

 1. ```conda create -n POJECT NAME```
 2. ```conda initiate PROJECT NAME```

-In case of working from Windows it is useful  setting up a Linux subsystem
+In case of working from Windows it is useful  setting up a Linux subsystem.

 ## How to use